 This kind of attack consists of an attacker trying many passwords or passphrases with the hope of eventually guessing correctly -Wiki.

 How this works?

-Bludit provides a brute force protection to mitigate this kind of attack and is enabled by default.
+Bludit provides brute force protection to mitigate this kind of attack, and this protection is enabled by default.

-For each fail on the login, Bludit adds the IP of the user who failed to authenticate on a blacklist.
-When the user fails for a number of times, Bludit blocks the offending IP for a period of time and the user can't log in until the block has expired.
+For each failure to log in, Bludit adds the IP of the user who failed to authenticate to a blacklist.
+When the user fails for a number of times, Bludit blocks the offending IP for a period of time, and the user can't log in until the block has expired.